mercenaruss/zigstar_addons/zigstar-cc2652p7-flasher/DOCS.md

 The add-on needs a TI CC2652P7 wireless module accessible through a network serial port (defined by IP address and port) or other USB-based wireless adapters.

-# For Network connected coordinators:
+# For flashing over Network:

 1. In the add-on configuration enter the IP_ADDRESS:port in the Network Device entry form
 2. Select any serial device to make the form happy